Wednesday, 21 January 2015

 While doing japa, I mentally imagined myself offering flowers at the Feet of the Devi who was watching me with a pleasant smile- this was in the heart space, centre of the chest, anahata chakra- my usual meditation point and place of manasik puja.
 I imagined Her seated on a throne with Vishnu and Sivananda seated to Her right (They were approvingly observing the puja!).

-I prayed for world peace, for a positive outcome of the hostage sitatuion, for Her intervention, that things should turn out as per Her wish whatever it may be.
+I prayed for world peace, for a positive outcome of the hostage situation, for Her intervention, that things should turn out as per Her wish whatever it may be.
 After completion of the mala, I also imagined doing abhishekam of a Shiva linga with water and bael leaves.
 I also prayed to Lord Shiva for peace and protection of the world.
 Finally I repeated the Gayatri mantra three times as an offering to the Goddess, requesting intelligence and proper thinking for all beings.
 May good thoughts come to us from every side as the ancient Vedic prayer goes.

 I then got up and went to have dinner.
 It was now around 9.45 pm in India.
 The puja had taken about 35 minutes.
 I switched on the television news channel while having dinner.